DPotoyan/Chem324/content/.ipynb_checkpoints/Lec1-Chem324-checkpoint.md

 - Think of frequency as a
   distance traveled in 1 second (hz).

-- Speed of light in vacuum, c is a constant (3 10^6 m/s).
+- Speed of light in vacuum c is a constant (3 10^6 m/s).
 Thus knowing the wavelength allows you to compute the frequency and vice versa.